Hawthorne, New York: Geography

 Hawthorne is located at 41°6′13″N 73°47′45″W (41.103664, -73.795807).

 According to the United States Census Bureau, the CDP has a total area of 2.8 km2, all land.

 Bounded by Route 9A to the west, the Taconic State Parkway to the east, and split in the middle by the Sprain Brook Parkway, Hawthorne lies near the geographic center of Westchester County.

 Corporate parks and nurseries line Hawthorne's Route 9A corridor.
 Commerce Street (Route 141), the main commercial thoroughfare serving both Hawthorne and Thornwood, runs north to south, parallel to Metro-North's Harlem Line tracks.
 It is a 40-minute train ride from the Hawthorne station to Grand Central Terminal.

-The majority of Hawthorne consists of residential homes and small businesses.
-Stores on Elwood Avenue include The Lock House, the Hawthorne Station Deli (also known as the "Railroad Deli"), Pop's Deli, Office Dynamics, and Hawthorne Pizzeria.